Premik/UnityManualEbook/README.md

 # Unity manual to eBook

-Steps and a script to reformat the Unity3d user manual to an eBook-friendly html file.
+Steps and a script to reformat the Unity3d user manual to an eBook-friendly html files.

 ![UnityManualInKindle](doc/UnityManualInKindle.jpg)